-Dorian and I went on an Everglades Air Boat Tour this past weekend in Holiday Park and it was so much fun.
+Dorian and I went on a Florida Everglades Air Boat Tour this past weekend in Holiday Park.
+It was so much fun.
 We were able to get up close to the alligators and I learned so many interesting facts about alligators and the Everglades.
 We went later in the afternoon when it wasn’t as hot and there was a cool breeze.
 After we purchased our tickets we explored the gift shop while we waited for our boat to be called.

-Included in our tour was a photo by the entrance before we boarded the boat, the tour which took about 60 minutes and right after the tour we were able to see a gator show.
+Included in our tour was a photo by the entrance before we boarded the boat.
+The tour took about 60 minutes and right after the tour we were able to see a gator show.
 The gator show featured the Gator Boys Alligator Rescue.
 I believe they have a show on Animal Planet.

 - Alligators grow between 11-13 feet and can weigh close to 800 lbs

 - Everglades is home to over 200 species of wildlife

 - An alligators life span can be from 35 to 50 years

 - Florida is home to more than one million alligators

 The alligator show was really neat.
 The guide was in a gator pit with over 15 alligators surrounding him and he showed us a few tricks using one of the gators.
 He was very knowledgable on alligators and had a corky since of humor.
 After the alligator show they had a one year old alligator out for those that wanted to hold it and take photos.
 Dorian and I both got to hold it and take a photo.
 Its skin was very soft and the texture felt really weird.
 I also held an alligator when I went on the Jungle Queen Riverboat Cruise.